fsmiamoto/EasyFPGA-VGA/README.md

 A _Hello World_ example of VGA output using the RZ-EasyFPGA A2.2 board.

-This guide is still a _Work In Progress_.

 ## The board

 Usually found on AliExpress for about US$ 40, the RZ-EasyFPGA board provides a _relatively_ cheap way into the FPGA world.